juice49/StylusModularScale/readme.md

 	h1
 		font-size ms(4)

-Our redeclaration of `ms` maps to the `ms` mixin and always includes the config we've set.
+Our redeclaration of `ms` maps to the `modularScale` mixin and always includes the config we've set.

-*Your redeclaration will need to call `modularScale` directly, rather than the `ms` alias.*

 ## Bower